DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

         - **NOTE: Grbl v1.1 sends only one position vector because a GUI can easily compute the other position vector with the work coordinate offset `WCO:` data.
 See WCO description for details.**

-        - Three position values are given in the order of X, Y, and Z. A fourth position value may exist in later versions for the A-axis.
+        - Three-position values are given in the order of X, Y, and Z. A fourth position value may exist in later versions for the A-axis.

-        - `$13` report inches user setting effects these values and is given as either mm or inches.
+        - `$13` report inches user setting; affects these values and is given as either mm or inches.

         - This data field is always present as the second field.